 1. Entertainment.
 If you are in the red this is an item you should examine first.
 You don’t have to sit at home and stare at the walls while getting out of debt or saving money.
-Quite the opposite actually here are some ways we have reduced our entertainment budget and alternative ways you can enjoy yourself.
+Quite the opposite actually!
+Here are some ways we have reduced our entertainment budget and alternative ways you can enjoy yourself.
 For free of course!

 Cable?
 We don’t have it.
 We have been Netflix and Amazon prime subscribers for years.
 My husband is a big baseball fan but even he loves the savings of cutting cable.
 Besides we have been able to access games of the day and even the super bowl through our internet and Amazon fire which was a loved Christmas present from family one year!